Skip to Content

 Infectious diseases expert offers advice to prevent West Nile Virus.

-May 26, 2024
+May 27, 2024

 mosquito

-Fort Worth, TX — Memorial Day is the unofficial start of summer, which also ushers in mosquito season.
+Fort Worth, Texas — Memorial Day is the unofficial start of summer, which also ushers in mosquito season.
 The first mosquito positive for West Nile virus was confirmed in North Texas recently, prompting experts at Medical City Fort Worth to provide tips to help the community stay informed and safe from the potentially deadly Virus.

 West Nile Virus is a severe mosquito-borne illness that peaks in the United States from mid-August to early September.
 The severity of the virus can vary, depending on a person's immune system and existing medical conditions.